 To my shock, these countries were also incredible safe (with the exception of South Africa).
 Locals often looked out for and kindly took care of me refusing to accept a penny in return.
 And many Botswanans, Zimbabweans, Namibians, and Zambians are very similar to us Americans: with their eyes glued to their smartphones, enjoying similar TV shows, shopping, eating out with friends, addicted to hamburgers, discussing comparative politics with each other and trying to better their communities, just like the rest of the world.
 I’d love to see some movies about Africa showing more of this…

 Oh!
 They also get winter just in the U.S.!
 I’ve never seen people in Africa wearing hats and coats in movies/TV shows… Hanging out with each other listening to covers of the Beatles over glasses of rose.
 Gah, I get teary-eyed thinking about how amazing it was to feel it all out for myself.

 Even though I was terrified, I carefully and cautiously but bravely paved my own path.
 And I found my own connection to these special Southern African countries… and to myself and my Afro-Latina roots.

 I look back at that time (from the point I began the Africa journey alone) so nostalgically it almost feels like homesickness.
 The alone time wasn’t always easy but it was revolutionary for my soul and ended in profound connections and experiences.

 And that’s why I traveled along through Africa.
 Porque mejor sola que mal acompanada.
 Because you can do it too, just like many others have and are doing right now.
 Because it is safe.
 And because it can definitely be done affordably.

 For more information on how to travel alone as a woman (or man minus the fears that come with having a vagina) through Africa, check out my logistical guide: Solo Backpacking Travel Guide through Africa: Zimbabwe, Zambia, Botswana, Namibia, & South Africa.
-It includes tips on budget, accommodation, transportation, how to meet others, and more.
+It includes tips on a budget, accommodation, transportation, how to meet others, and more.

 For future Africa-related posts, you can subscribe on the right sidebar.
 No spam, I promise!